 Her focus on student voices led to systemic changes in Memphis schools and uplifted perspectives that are often ignored in traditional media.
 Laura is a former board member of the Lynching Sites Project of Memphis, a nonprofit that places historical markers where lynchings occurred.
 She is pursuing her master’s degree in liberal studies, an interdisciplinary program at the University of Memphis.

-Season 2 of the Civil Wrongs podcast coming in spring 2023.
+Listen to season 2 of the Civil Wrongs Podcast

 Meet the students working to bring forgotten history to life.